Sohail Khan (cricketer): International career

 Khan made his international debut for Pakistan against Zimbabwe in the fourth match of the five ODI series.
-He was expensive on the flat wicket, although managed to pick up one wicket, finishing with figures of 1/38 off 7 overs.
+He was expensive on the flat wicket, although he still managed to pick up one wicket, finishing with figures of 1/38 off 7 overs.
 He then played in the third and fourth ODIs against the visiting Bangladeshis in April 2008, going wicketless in the first and picking up three wickets in the second.

 He was selected to replace Mohammad Asif in the 16-man squad for the tri-series in Bangladesh in June 2008, which involved the hosts and India, after Asif was detained at Dubai International Airport.
 On 7 January 2015, Chief Selector of PCB, Moin Khan announced the Pakistan Cricket team world cup squad of 2015 in which Sohail Khan was the surprise selection.
 He had been out of international team since 2011 and got the selection due to strong domestic performance in 2014 season and the fact that he remained one of the quickest bowlers in the country.

 Cricket World Cup 2015

 Khan made a comeback in the team on 15 February in the Pakistan's important opening game vs their arch-rivals India in the world cup.
-He picked up 5–55 and he was on the hat-trick in the last over after dismissing the Indian skipper MS Dhoni and Ajinkya Rahane but it wasn't enough as the Indian side scored 300 for 7 wickets (300/7) and Pakistan were bowled out for 224 in the end of the 47th over and thus India winning the game by 76 runs.
+He picked up 5–55 and he was on the hat-trick in the last over after dismissing the Indian skipper MS Dhoni and Ajinkya Rahane but it wasn't enough as the Indian side scored 300 for 7 wickets (300/7) and Pakistan were bowled out for 224 an the end of the 47th over with India winning the game by 76 runs.
 He scored 7 runs from 10 balls including a boundary.

 Khan took important wickets during the tournament.
 In the rain affected match against South Africa, Pakistan bowled out for 222 before the 47th over.
 Khan bowled well, troubling the Proteas' batsmen.
 He took the crucial wicket of AB de Villiers, who threatened to take the game away.
 Pakistan won the match by 29 runs (D/L) and it was the first time that Pakistan won a World Cup match against South Africa.

 Khan ended as Pakistan's second highest wicket taker in that tournament, with 12 wickets at an average of 30.33.
 After the tournament, he was ruled out from the team due to injury and was wasn't seen until the 2016 Test series against England.